Mustafa Kemal Ataturk was the founder of Turkey

 “There is such a range of images of him.
 He seems to be represented in so many different ways.
 He meant so much in so many different ways to people.
 He was a genius military figure to people and a father figure to the nation.”

 “I was not so interested in the compulsory images of Ataturk you see in banks or in the main square but more of ones that you see tucked away in little cafes, small car garages and little businesses, and people’s own images of him,” said Emin.
-Here, a portrait hangs in an automobile repair shop in Istanbul.

 Whether you are with him or against him, Ataturk’s position in history is indisputable.
 He was a military genius who mobilized and modernized an under-supplied military force that humiliated Allied forces during the Gallipoli campaign in 1915, a turning point in the First World War that paved the way to Turkey’s War of Independence.
 A political visionary, he westernized Turkey, enforcing secularism and promoting women’s rights.

 But the legacy of his military tactics is still an open sore to Armenians, many of whom were slaughtered and forced to leave Eastern Anatolia, suffering unspeakable brutality from Turkish forces.
 Challenging Turkey’s past and its role in the Armenian mass killings is considered treasonous.
 It was what nearly sent Nobel Laureate Orhan Pamuk to prison.

 Still, at home, Ataturk is seen as a national saint.
 Unlike the images of Che Guevara printed on T-shirts and coffee cups worldwide, the presence of Ataturk’s image in the day to day lives of Turks seems to have a comforting element.
 A man who was known to travel the nation to micromanage every industry, large or small, his presence seems to be largely felt in every house.

 “It is almost faith-like, these images.
 They have not been banalized but definitely they are part of the social fabric.”